Jerrell Freeman

-Jerrell Alexander Freeman (born May 1, 1986) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
-He played college football for the Mary Hardin-Baylor Crusaders and was signed as an undrafted free agent by the Tennessee Titans of the NFL in 2008.
+Jerrell Alexander Freeman (born May 1, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Mary Hardin–Baylor Crusaders and was signed as an undrafted free agent by the Tennessee Titans of the NFL in 2008.
 He then played three seasons in the CFL for the Saskatchewan Roughriders, where he led the league in tackles in 2011.
 In 2012, he signed with the NFL's Indianapolis Colts, and also later played for the Chicago Bears.

 College career

 Freeman played four seasons of collegiate football for the Mary Hardin-Baylor Crusaders under Pete Fredenburg.
 He was twice named a D3football.com All-American, including being honored as the 2007 D3Football.com Defensive Player of the Year.
 When he left, he was the school's all-time leading tackler.
 As a senior, he had 59 tackles, 18 tackles for a loss, and six quarterback sacks.